syamdanda/Java-Interview-Preparation/README.md

 35. Difference and similarities between sleep and yield method <br/>
 36. What is the difference between class lock and object lock <br/>
 37. What is the difference between Callable and Runnable <br/>
-38. Can a constructor be synchronized, why <br/>
+38. Can a constructor be synchronized, If yes How? not then why <br/>
 39. What is race condition in java and how we can solve it <br/>
 40. What is ThreadLocal variable in java <br/>
 41. Can you find whether thread holds lock() on an object or not <br/>